welch-lab/RcppPlanc/cran-comments.md

       libs  30.9Mb
 ```

 Static linkage of quite a few libraries will do this.
+Reported size is from my Windows machine.
+Unix-alike installs
+use dynamic linkage and embedded hwloc and will be smaller.

 ``` <!-- language: lang-none -->